Year 12 done and dusted? Awesome. But what next? How about the experience of a lifetime?

-That’s some game-changing stuff, but it’s not the whole story.
+That’s some game-changing stuff right there, but it’s not the whole story.

-Uni isn’t just about getting a job.
-It’s about finding your feet.
-It’s about giving you the freedom to become you.
-Uni is about getting you ready to make your mark on this world.
+Uni is also about finding your feet.
+It’s about the freedom to try new things.
+Uni is about getting you ready to make your mark on the world.

-Here are five reasons why uni might just change your life.
+Here are five reasons why uni might just (scratch that: will) change your life.